ServicesThe Building Division provides:

 Questions about the online application process can be answered by Amy Franklin or call 530-823-4211 x136.

-Building Inspections are conducted on Mondays, Tuesdays, Thursdays, and Fridays with no inspections being conducted on Wednesdays.
+Building Inspections are conducted on Mondays, Tuesdays, Wednesdays, and Thursdays, with no inspections being conducted on Fridays.
 To schedule an inspection please call 530-823-4211 x 389.

 Building, Planning and Public Works Department Office Hours